 Today, Moscow hosted the first scientific-practical conference “Making Space Open”, an international event for everyone interested in open space technologies and research.
 The event took place at the Space Research Institute of the Russian Academy of Sciences (IKI RAN), bringing together industry experts and enthusiasts, technology company specialists, radio amateurs, scientists, students, and schoolchildren.
 Many also joined online, with the livestream watched by over 1,000 people.

-The plenary session was the key event of the conference, featuring a presentation on the Space-π educational project by Alexander Khokhlov, head of a small spacecrafts projects department at Geoscan.
+The plenary session was the key event of the conference, featuring a presentation on the Space-π educational project by Alexander Khokhlov, head of a small satellites projects department at Geoscan.
 He spoke about the significant contribution of Geoscan-Edelveis, the company’s first satellite, to the development of amateur radio satellite technology and community in Russia.
 A colleague from Greece also delivered a presentation on the activities of the international nonprofit Libre Space Foundation, which develops and supports open space technologies and projects.

 The session concluded with a discussion titled “Space Exploration: The World We Want to Live In,” featuring invited experts—Andrey Ionin, member of the Council on Foreign and Defense Policy, Dmitry Konanykhin, host of Radio Russia, engineer and writer, and Sergey Kuzin, head of the Solar Astronomy Laboratory at the Space Plasma Physics Department of IKI RAN.
 They discussed current issues in modern space exploration, trends, promising directions, and what steps need to be prioritized for the successful development of the space industry.